hrdikshrma/ProteinNLPArchive/README.md

-# ProLLMArchive
+# ProteinNLPArchive

-Welcome to ProLLMArchive !
+Welcome to ProteinNLPArchive !
 This is a curated repository dedicated to research papers that implement large language models (LLMs) in the field of proteins.

 ## Overview